SANDAG/ABM/docs/design/demand/airport.md

 ![](../../images/design/airport_model_design.png)

-1. Tour Enumeration: A list of airport travel parties is generated from input enplanements and transferring passenger rates, as well as distributions that describe the share of travel parties by purpose (business versus personal), household income, and party size.
+1. Tour Enumeration: A list of airport travel parties is generated from input enplanements and connecting passenger rates, as well as distributions that describe the share of travel parties by purpose (business versus personal), household income, and party size.
 2. Tour Level Models

     2.1 Tour Scheduling Probabilistic: The tour scheduling model uses a probabilistic draw of the scheduling distribution.
 This model assigns start and end times to the tour.
 This is important because it will also serve as the schedule model for the final airport trips.
 In ActivitySim, trips are scheduled based on the tour schedule.
 If there is only one trip per leg on the tour (such as our case here) the trip is assigned the tour start/end time.